human-pangenomics/HPRC_metadata/submissions/readme.md

 ## Missing
 Known R2 projects not in repo (not exhaustive):
 * HiC (all of these ones seem to already be on SRA)
-* add_to_index -- Ivo will add a new folder for this batch
 * HG00733_T2T_UW_HiFi_ONT
 * HPRC_REVIO_EA_2023
 * NISC_HiFi_TopUp_2022_with_5mC